PavriLab/hicer-nf/README.md

   * `--genome BDGP6`
 * _S. cerevisiae_
   * `--genome 'R64-1-1'`

-> There are numerous others - check the config file for more.

 Note that you can use the same configuration setup to save sets of reference files for your own use, even if they are not part of the iGenomes resource.
 See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for instructions on where to save such a file.